bimdata/javascript-api-client/docs/IfcApi.md

 <a name="deleteElement"></a>
 # **deleteElement**
-> deleteElement(ifcPk, uuid, projectPk, cloudPk, )
+> deleteElement(projectPk, ifcPk, uuid, cloudPk, )